inBeat/inbeat-website/content/top-influencers/instagram/gardening/germany/berlin/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Berlin In 2023
+title: Top 10 Gardening Instagram Influencers In Berlin In 2024
 description: >-
-  Find top gardening Instagram influencers in Berlin in 2023.
-Most popular hashtags: #berlin #garden #weekend #gardening.
+  Find top gardening Instagram influencers in Berlin in 2024.
+Most popular hashtags: #berlin #gardening #foodlover #happy.
 platform: Instagram
-hits: 8
+hits: 11
-text_top: Identify the top-rated Instagram influencers on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: Our platform holds 8 Instagram influencers like this in Berlin, Germany for you to connect with.
+text_bottom: Our database aggregates 11 Instagram influencers like this in Berlin, Germany for you to collaborate.
 profiles:
   - username: "ankamaze"
     fullname: >-